Skip to navigation Skip to content

 Ending VIM

-Customers on VIM whose payment is restored or re-granted to date paid to +1 (that is, no payment gap), the customer is deemed to have maintained continuous eligibility for IM. will be given the option to remain on VIM or enter into a voluntary enhanced IM agreement (which will entail the customer’s move from IM to enhanced IM as a new customer).
+Customers on VIM whose payment is restored or re-granted with no payment gap are deemed to have maintained continuous eligibility for IM and may remain on VIM or enter into a Voluntary enhanced IM Agreement.

-Customers on VIM whose payment is not restored or re-granted to date paid to +1 (that is, there is a payment gap), must have their voluntary agreement ended even if they are within their mandatory 13 week period.
-If the customer would like to remain on welfare quarantining, they must commence VeIM as a new customer by entering a new voluntary agreement.
+Customers on VIM whose payment is restored or re-granted with a payment gap must have their voluntary agreement ended.
+If the customer would like to continue to have their payments income managed, they must commence VeIM as a new customer by entering into a new voluntary agreement.

 For more information, see Enhanced Income Management (enhanced IM).